 For a sports physical, provide a complete Child and Teen Checkup.
-The Minnesota State High School League (MSHSL) has a Sports Qualifying Physical Examination Clearance Form (2018-2019) (PDF).
-Download the most recent version from the MSHSL website.
+The Minnesota State High School League (MSHSL) website has the Sports Qualifying Physical History Form (PDF).
 Clinicians should complete and sign the first page of the form to give to the school.

 To complete a C&TC visit as a sports physical:

 - Provide all required screening components according to the C&TC Periodicity Schedule for that patient's age.

 - Ensure that the health history includes a focus on musculoskeletal, cardiac, respiratory, and neurological personal and family health history.
 Page 2 of the MSHSL form may be used for this purpose.

 - To indicate approval, recommendations, or non-approval, a licensed health care professional completes and signs the first page of the form to return to the school.